F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Specifying fallback hosts for Generic HTTP consumers
 ----------------------------------------------------
-..
-IMPORTANT:: Configuring fallback hosts for Generic HTTP consumers is currently EXPERIMENTAL and is available in TS v1.14 and later.
+Configuring fallback hosts for Generic HTTP consumers is supported as of TS 1.23 (was experimental in 1.14-1.22).

-This example shows how you can use the experimental **fallbackHosts** property to specify fallback IP address(es) for a consumer.
+This example shows how you can use the **fallbackHosts** property to specify fallback IP address(es) for a consumer.

 .. literalinclude:: ../examples/declarations/generic_http_fallback.json
     :language: json